 Evolution of Restaurants in the 19th Century

 The 19th century saw significant changes in the restaurant industry.
-Industrialization and urbanization increased the demand for dining venues.
+Industrialisation urbanisation and urbanisation increased the demand for dining venues.
 Public transport and railways enabled people to eat out more frequently.
 The era introduced luxurious dining establishments, like Paris's Grand Café.

 The Impact of Global Travel on Restaurant Menus